January 2–4, 2014 North American blizzard: Meteorological synopsis

+Early on January 3, the winter storm produced blizzard conditions, high wind gusts, and cold temperatures across portions of the Northeastern United States.
+Several hours later, the low-pressure area moved away from the United States, though snow showers lingered throughout the Northeast.
 After it had left the coast early that morning, it continued to strengthen and turn to the northeast, and late on January 4, it reached its peak intensity of 936 mbar while situated near Greenland.
 It was then absorbed into another extratropical cyclone, which later developed into Cyclone Christina which brought high winds to western Europe several days later.